The Video Program

 Students are introduced to a wide variety of skill sets and technologies when producing video projects.
 Depending on the project, students may develop film treatments, create storyboards, learn to shoot b-roll, record narrations in our sound proof Whisper Room audio booth, and edit in FinalCutProX.
 Peer review is built into every stage of the process.

 Multimedia consultants are Bucknell students who have received special training in the use of video technologies.
 MCs, as they are called, have become an integral part of video in the curriculum.
 By joining the MC program, students develop visual and technological literacies and skills that are transferable to a wide range of contexts, both in and out of the classroom.
-MCs receive training in multiple software applications (FCPX, Premiere Pro, Audacity, Apple Motion, After Effects, Photoshop) and receive digital credentials from Credly, a professional online digital credentialing program that is recognized by thousands of organizations.
+MCs receive training in multiple software applications FCPX, Premiere Pro, Audacity, Photoshop, and more.
 MCs may also request funding for additional professional development opportunities.

 In addition to leading workshops and trainings for other Bucknell students, MCs will develop e-portfolios documenting their work.
 The e-portfolio will prove invaluable for students as they move through Bucknell and beyond, whether to graduate training or to the workforce.